 Use eye drops to relieve itchy, dry, red eyes caused by allergies.
 You can start with over-the-counter options, such as Ketotifen, to be used twice a day; if those don’t work, speak to an eye doctor about prescription drops.
 Avoid over-the-counter drops that are advertised as “gets the red out,” as these have chemicals that temporarily constrict blood vessels in the eyes but can actually cause more redness and irritation long-term.

-Oral medications such as decongestants, antihistamines and corticosteroids can help relieve eye allergies.
-Antihistamines block the attachment of histamine, a substance that dilates blood vessels and makes the walls of the blood vessels permeable, causing symptoms like itchy eyes and runny nose.
+Oral medications such as decongestants, antihistamines, and corticosteroids can help relieve eye allergies.
+Antihistamines block the attachment of histamine, a substance that dilates blood vessels and makes the walls of the blood vessels permeable, causing symptoms like itchy eyes and a runny nose.
 Decongestants can shrink blood vessels on the eyes to relieve red eyes.
 Talk to your primary care physician or allergist to find the most effective option.

 If possible, cut down on your contact lens wear.
 The surface of your contacts can attract airborne allergens.
-Wear eyeglasses or switch to disposable, single-use contacts to avoid build-up of allergens and other debris.
+Wear eyeglasses or switch to disposable, single-use contacts to avoid the build-up of allergens and other debris.

 And lastly, avoid rubbing your eyes, which causes more irritation.